lisenlin1/learngit/readme.txt

 Git is a distributed version control system.
-Git id free software distributed under the GPL
+Git id free software distributed under the GP
+Git has a minute index called stage.